kurapica/IGAS/PLoop/README.md

 ---

 The last part about the struct is the struct methods.
-Any functions that defined in the struct definition, if the name is not the **Validate** and the struct's name, will be treated as the struct methods, and those methods will be copyed to the values when created.
+Any functions that defined in the struct definition, if the name is not the **Validate** and the struct's name, will be treated as the struct methods, and those methods will be copyed to the data when created or validated.

+Now we give the **Person** struct type a new method to add child :

+	struct "Person"
+		import "System"

+		__StructType__( "array" )
-	struct "Position"
+		struct "Children"
+			ele = Person
+		endstruct "Children"

+		enum "Gender" {
+			"male",
+			"female",
+		}

-		x = System.Number
+		name = String
-		y = System.Number
+		gender = Gender
+		father = Person + nil
+		mother = Person + nil
+		children = Children + nil

+		-- generate the relationship
-		function Print(self)
+		function Validate(value)
-			print(self.x .. " - " .. self.y)
+			if value.children then
+				for _, child in ipairs(value.children) do
+					if value.gender == Gender.Male then
+						child.father = value
+					else
+						child.mother = value
 					end
+				end
+			end
+		end

+		-- Add Child
+		function AddChild(self, child)
+			-- don't forget validate the child
+			child = Person( child )

+			self.children = self.children or {}

+			table.insert(self.children, child)

+			if self.gender == Gender.Male then
+				child.father = self
+			else
+				child.mother = self
+			end
+		end

-	endstruct "Position"
+	endstruct "Person"

-	pos = Position { x = 123, y = 456 }

-	-- Output : 123 - 456
-	pos:Print()

-	pos = Position (1, 2)

-	-- Output : 1 - 2
-	pos:Print()

-Using the struct to as validator or constructor, will fill the methods into the value.

-Normally, creating a class is better than using the struct methods, unless you want do some optimizations.
+	king = Person("King", "male")
+	kite = Person("Kite", "female")

+	king:AddChild(kite)

+	-- King
+	print(kite.father.name)

+	-- function: 00865FE0
+	print( rawget(kite, "AddChild") )

+So, the methods are just copied to the datas.It's useful when you don't need some inheritance features.

+Those datas are just normal lua tables without metatable settings, so, the struct types are just some constructor or validator.